-Many of our pupils are at 'power and identity' and 'skills and structure' and into their age appropriate development stage of Thrive.
-However, in times of stress and with a full window of tolerance we 'all' can slip back into the 'being' state and back into our reptilian brain.
-How quickly we can recycle and recover back to our 'thinking' brain is important here.
-Many of our young people are in a constant state of recycling their experiences, feelings and emotions - how we 'are' during this can have a positive influence -see page 3 on the VRF's.
+many of our pupils are at 'power and identity' and beyond even into their age appropriate development stage of Thrive. however, in times of stress we 'all' can slip back into the being state and back into our reptilian brain.

 We have had some CPD implicitly on the Siegal hand brain model and the window of tolerance.
-In this Thrive exchange I have included all of this with hyperlinks to specific helpful videos.
-Please have a look at them .
-If you would like more any more information, help in understanding better or feeling more confident to deliver this to our pupils then please speak to Rebecca, Jac, Louise or I and we will be more than happy to help.
+In this Thrive exchange I included all of this with hyperlinks to specific helpful videos.
+Please have a look at them.
+If you would like more information or help in understanding better or feeling confident to deliver this to pupils then please speak to a member of the Thrive practitioner team who will be more than happy to help.